 EXPRESSING SOCIALLY UNACCEPTABLE VIEWS like Weev's is becoming more socially acceptable.
-Sure, weird white-supremacist sites on the web.
+Sure, just like there are tiny, weird bookstores where you can buy neo-Nazi pamphlets, there are also tiny, weird white-supremacist sites on the web.
 But some of the contributors on those sites now go to places like 8chan or 4chan, which have a more diverse crowd of meme creators, gamers, anime lovers and porn enthusiasts.
 Once accepted there, they move on to Reddit, the ninth most visited site in the U.S., on which users can post links to online articles and comment on them anonymously.
 Reddit believes in unalloyed free speech; the site only eliminated the comment boards "jailbait," "creepshots" and "beatingwomen" for legal reasons.